MicrosoftDocs/sdk-api/sdk-api-src/content/iphlpapi/nf-iphlpapi-getnetworkparams.md

      <b>FIXED_INFO</b> structure is undefined.

 The <b>GetNetworkParams</b> function and the
-     <a href="https://msdn.microsoft.com/6dcf33c6-33dc-4583-9b04-5231948d3d9a">FIXED_INFO</a> structure are supported on  Windows 98
+     <a href="https://msdn.microsoft.com/6dcf33c6-33dc-4583-9b04-5231948d3d9a">FIXED_INFO</a> structure are supported on  Windows 98and later.
-  and later.
 But to build an application for a target platform earlier than Windows 2000 with Service Pack 1 (SP1), an earlier version of the Platform Software Development Kit (SDK)  must be used.

 #### Examples